 |Grid Slot||Last Win||Last Podium||Last Points||Last Non Finish||Best Result||Point Scoring %|

-Historically, the pole to win conversion rate at Monza is under 40%, though in the past eleven years the polesitter has only failed to win three times.
-Since the turn of the millennium, Juan Pablo Montoya’s retirement in 2002 and Lewis Hamilton’s late race crash in 2009 are the only occasions that the polesitter has failed to finish the Italian Grand Prix, while Hamilton’s seventh place is the only other time that the polesitter has failed to finish in the top two in that period.
-In fact, Hamilton’s seventh place was the first time since 1985 that the polesitter has not either won, finished second or retired.
+Historically, the pole to win conversion rate at Monza is under 40%, though in the past twelve years the polesitter has only failed to win four times.
+Since the turn of the millennium, Juan Pablo Montoya’s retirement in 2002, Lewis Hamilton’s late race crash in 2009 and Max Verstappen’s late race crash with Hamilton in 2021 are the only occasions that the polesitter has failed to finish the Italian Grand Prix, while Hamilton’s seventh place in 2020 is the only other time that the polesitter has failed to finish in the top two in that period.
+In fact, Hamilton’s seventh place is the only time since 1985 that the polesitter has not either won, finished second or retired.
 The polesitter never used to have much luck at Monza.
 In the 25 races held here between 1961 and 1986, the polesitter won only twice.

-In the last fourteen Italian Grands Prix, the driver starting second has won only once.
-That win was for Nico Rosberg in 2016.
+In the last fifteen Italian Grands Prix, the driver starting second has won only twice.
+Those wins were for Nico Rosberg in 2016 and for Daniel Ricciardo in 2021.
 Since 2001, Jenson Button’s retirement in 2012 is the only time that the driver starting from second on the grid has failed to finish at Monza.
-In total, the driver starting here has won twelve times and has finished on the podium 32 times.
+In total, the driver starting here has won thirteen times and has finished on the podium 33 times.

+In all of the last three seasons, the driver starting third has finished as runner up in the Italian Grand Prix.
 Third on the grid at Monza has had less non-finishes than any of the other top twenty grid slots at the circuit.
 There have been nineteen non-finishes from this position in total, the most recent coming in 2007, when Felipe Massa retired from third on the grid with suspension failure.
 Since 1996, Ralf Schumacher’s non-finish in 2002 is the only other time that the driver starting here has failed to pick up points.
 In 2018, Lewis Hamilton became the first driver to win here from third on the grid since Michael Schumacher in 1996.
-Valtteri Bottas finished as runner-up in 2019 having started third, while Carlos Sainz achieved the same feat last season.

-The driver starting fourth at the Italian Grand Prix has scored a single point in the last two years.
-Sebastian Vettel’s thirteenth place finish in 2019 was only the second non-score from fourth at Monza in the last thirteen years.
-The driver starting from fourth on the grid at the Italian Grand Prix has finished on the podium in both 2017 and 2018.
-In fact, they’ve finished on the podium in four of the last ten races at the track, while Nico Rosberg’s 2014 retirement is the only time a driver starting here has retired in the past fifteen Monza races.
+The driver starting fourth at the Italian Grand Prix has scored a single point in the last three years.
+Sebastian Vettel’s thirteenth place finish in 2019 was only the second non-score from fourth at Monza in the previous thirteen years, while Lewis Hamilton’s retirement in 2021 was the first from this grid slot since 2015.
+The driver starting from fourth on the grid at the Italian Grand Prix finished on the podium in both 2017 and 2018.

 Rubens Barrichello won the Italian Grand Prix from fifth on the grid in 2009.
 It was the second win from this grid slot at Monza, the first was for Alain Prost in 1985.
 After Barrichello’s win, the driver starting here failed to finish for three consecutive years.
 Since then, fifth on the grid has failed to score only once, and has scored two podium finishes, with second for Fernando Alonso in 2013 and third for Felipe Massa in 2015.
 Of the top six grid slots, fifth is the one which has scored on the least occasions.
 In 2020, Max Verstappen became the first driver to retire from this position since 2012.

-In the last seventeen years, the driver starting from eighth has scored points at Monza fourteen times.
+In the last eighteen years, the driver starting from eighth has scored points at Monza fifteen times.
 Romain Grosjean’s retirement in 2015 and Sergio Perez and Daniil Kvyat’s twelfth place finishes in 2013 and 2017 respectively are the only three occasions on which this grid slot has failed to score since 2004.
 Furthermore, aside from those three instances and Kamui Kobayashi’s ninth place finish in 2012, the driver starting eighth on the grid hasn’t lost a position in any race which they have finished at Monza.
-Last year, Lance Stroll finished third having started eighth.
+In 2021, Lance Stroll finished third having started eighth.
 It was the first podium finish for the driver starting eighth at Monza since Giancarlo Fisichella’s third place in 2005.

 The driver starting ninth retired from all of the first four Italian Grands Prix to be held as a round of the World Championship.
 In contrast, since 2004 there has been only one retirement from this grid slot, that being for Nico Rosberg in 2011.
-The driver starting here has failed to score in all of the last four seasons.
+Points from this grid slot have been rare in recent years.
+The driver starting here failed to score in every season between 2017 and 2020 – but Lance Stroll finished seventh having started ninth.
 Eight podium finishes have been recorded from ninth on the grid at Monza, including a win for John Surtees back in 1967.

 Pierre Gasly won the 2020 Italian Grand Prix from tenth on the grid.
 His was the first victory from this grid slot.
 It was the fourth podium finish from here, the other three all being third place finishes – the most recent of which was for Fernando Alonso in 2012.
 In the three years prior to Gasly’s win, the driver starting here finished ninth in all three seasons.